Organic Milk – Health benefits for children and adults

 3. Reduced exposure to harmful chemicals and artificial ingredients

 Organic dairy farms follow strict requirements and regulations to ensure the highest quality products free from the use of synthetic chemical pesticides and artificial hormones.
-Cows graze in natural meadows and are not given prophylactic antibiotics, performance-enhancing substances, and GMO food.
+Cows graze in natural meadows and are not given prophylactic antibiotics, performance-enhancing substances, or GMO food.

 Organic milk must pass stringent quality control standards to be certified organic.
 A certified organic seal means strict compliance with organic dairy farming standards starting with soil quality, livestock feeds and management, food processing, and thorough screening of ingredients.